Eiskis/bolt-base/README.md

 `do/watch` for changes to auto build CSS and JS with Gulp as you make changes.

+Add dependencies locally like so:

+	cd theme/default/
+	npm install gulp-plugin --save

+	# If you have bower installed locally
+	bower install bower-component --save

+	# If you don't have bower installed locally
+	./node_modules/.bin/bower install bower-component --save

+The manifests will be committed.
+Upon deployment, these will be installed on remote independently.

 ## Deployment

 When you're ready to deploy, set the repo and remote details in the *.rocketeer/* config files.